mxagar/streamlit_guide/Streamlit_Guide.md

 The present document is a basic guide for Streamlit based on that course.
 In addition, the file [`streamlit_summary_app.py`](streamlit_summary_app.py) is a summary app file, which doesn't run, bit which is a compilation of the most important commands.

-Altogether, 12 apps are built (see co-located folders):
+Altogether, these apps are built (see co-located folders):

 1. Simple Stock Price
 2. Simple Bioinformatics DNA Count